Dynamical discontinuities in repeated weak measurements revealed by complex weak values: Protocol presentation

 \section{Protocol presentation}

-This section introduces the protocol that gives rise to discontinuities and stability bifurcations, and examines the associated Kraus operator.
-Several qubits serve as the “systems” in a standard weak measurement protocol with post-selection, while an $N$-level system acts as the meter, the system in which discontinuities are induced.\\ The system starts in the state $\ket{\psi_S}$, while the meter is initialized in the state $\ket{\phi_A}$.
+This section presents the protocol that generates discontinuities and stability bifurcations and analyzes the corresponding Kraus operator.
+Several qubits serve as the “systems” in a standard weak measurement protocol with post-selection, while an $N$-level system acts as the meter, the system in which discontinuities are induced.

+The system starts in the state $\ket{\psi_S}$, while the meter is initialized in the state $\ket{\phi_A}$.
 The joint initial state is

-The system and meter interact weakly through a unitary operator $\hat{U}$ which, assuming the interaction strength $g$ and the time $t$ are sufficiently small, can be expanded to first order in $g$ as
+The system and meter interact weakly through a unitary operator $\hat{U}$ which, assuming the interaction strength $g$ and the time $t$ are sufficiently small, can be expanded to first order in $gt$ as